gdnkemboi/Microblog/README.md

 # Microblog
-Simple blog web application .
+Simple Twitter like microblogging web application implemented with Flask.